QxLabIreland/listening-test/README.md

 docker-compose up
 ```

-When it finished, the app will be served on localhost:80
+When it finished, the app will be served on localhost:80.
+The default email and password for admin user are `admin@yourdomain.com` `123456` (Use them in localhost:80/sign-in).
+The 443 port is reserved for nginx, the port of 8889 is for backend and the port 27017 is for MongoDB.

 Check release section to get the newest release